cbirdlab/radBARCODER/README.md

 You might see an error message referring to `max` and `min` if `PCT` is too large for your data, but the output should still be created.

 The output files include a `pdf` with informative figures describing the (meta) genomes, a `csv` with the positions retained by the filter, and `fasta/nexus` files with the aligned (meta) genomes.
+You can cross reference the positions in the `csv` against the genome annotation to determine the loci retained after filtering.